davahub/davahub/README.md

 <img align="right" height=200 width=200 alt="AI programmer" src="https://github.com/davahub/davahub/blob/main/images/prog-guy1.png" />

 Welcome to my GitHub!
-I'm Dava, a seasoned full-stack programmer with a passion for games, tooling, and automation.
+I'm Dava, a seasoned full-stack programmer with a passion for games, AI, software, and automation.
 I blend art and science to weave the web of the future.
 Here, you'll discover a world where code meets creativity, where every line tells a story.
 Join me in exploring the endless possibilities of technology.

 ### 🔧 Languages / Tools